jonahs99/c110/README.md

-# c110 - A c compiler for a [rule-110](http://mathworld.wolfram.com/Rule110.html) virtual machine
+# c110 - A compiler for a [rule-110](http://mathworld.wolfram.com/Rule110.html) virtual machine

 ![Evolution from a random initial condition](110.png)